 As we all know, sleep can be a challenge for adults and children alike.
 According to the Better Sleep Council, toddlers, children and teens need a minimum of 10 hours of sleep to stay healthy, babies need 16 and adults require 8.
 Lack of sleep can cause disturbances in mood, behaviour, learning ability, friendships, processing, relationships and work.

 My status update received about a dozen replies and lots of advice.
 Suggestions included everything from taking magnesium (which I do) to using essential oils (wild orange on the big toes – who knew?!) to listening to relaxing, sleep-inducing music.

 I’m a big fan of essential oils.
 We’ve used them in the diffuser; mixed with coconut oil for stomach aches, headaches and cramps; and I even ingested a tiny dollop of oregano oil when I had a cold.
 (It worked but it was one of the worst tastes I’ve ever experienced.)

 For years, I (and sometimes my children) have used a white noise machine to block out extraneous noises and mimic sounds from the womb.
 It works like a charm, especially for those who are light sleepers.

 Still, no matter what tips and tricks make for decent slumber, I’d love to have consistently good restful sleep.
 It makes life so much easier.

 What’s your experience with sleep?
 Are you and your kids naturally good sleepers?
 If not, what’s your best tip?
 Please share.
 I’d be ever so grateful.

-Tagged alternative health, alternative medicine, child's voice, essential oils, exhaustion, lavender, sleep, sleeping, solutions, white noise
+Tagged alternative health, alternative sleep for children, better sleep, child's voice, diffuser, essential oils, essential oils for sleep, exhaustion, lavender, magnesium, sleep, sleep kids tips, sleeping, solutions, white noise